Computer Forensics Certificate

 Modern organizations increasingly depend on network and wireless-based communication, making them more vulnerable to cyberattacks.
 Consequently, organizations need IT roles that specialize in “incident response” in case of such attacks and subsequent “forensic analysis” of digital evidence.

-The Computer Forensics post-baccalaureate certificate (PBC) is designed to offer students a curriculum that provides knowledge and skills in performing forensics analysis on both traditional and mobile computing devices.
+The Computer Forensics graduate certificate is designed to offer students a curriculum that provides knowledge and skills in performing forensics analysis on both traditional and mobile computing devices.
 This program offers students specialized instruction that covers the fundamentals of general forensics analysis and the specifics of forensic analysis of computing devices.

 The program is intended for students who have a bachelor’s degree in a computing-related field and are seeking advanced study.
 It may also interest students who: